 Brazil is Latin America’s largest economy, characterized by robust growth and a dynamic private sector.
-Recent years have seen GDP growth exceeding 3% annually, with sectors like technology, engineering, agriculture, and services fiercely competing for skilled talent.
-A tight labor market and record-low unemployment have led to 60% of Brazilian companies struggling to hire or retain qualified professionals.
+In recent years, GDP growth has been projected at 2.4% for 2025 and 2.2% for 2026, with sectors like technology, engineering, agriculture, and services fiercely competing for skilled talent.
+A tight labor market and record-low unemployment have led to 81% of Brazilian companies struggling to hire or retain qualified professionals.
 In this environment, employers frequently turn to global talent.

 However, bringing in foreign workers requires careful immigration compliance.
 Under Brazilian law, any foreign national working locally must have the appropriate visa and authorizations.
 Non-compliance can result in heavy fines, legal liability, or even deportation.
 For employers, understanding Brazil’s visa rules is critical to avoid delays or risks.
 This guide explains who needs a work visa, the main visa categories, employer responsibilities, and best practices for successfully relocating employees to Brazil.